vlaborie/remarkable-sync/README.md

-# reMarkable-sync
+# remarkable-sync

-**reMarkable-sync** is a Golang tool design to run on reMarkable paper tablet for syncing your document from different services.
+**remarkable-sync** is a Golang tool design to run on reMarkable paper tablet for syncing your document from different services.

 ## Supported services